Syncfusion AI Assistant

 NOTE

-The Syncfusion® Blazor Scaffolder is available from v17.4.0.39 for Blazor Server applications and includes support for Blazor WebAssembly (client) applications starting with v18.4.0.39.
+The Syncfusion® Blazor Scaffolder is available from v17.4.0.39 for Blazor Server projects and supports Blazor WebAssembly (client) starting in v18.4.0.39.

 Add a scaffolded item

-The following steps describe how to add a scaffolded item to a Blazor application.
+Follow these steps to add a scaffolded item to a Blazor application using the Visual Studio extension.

 NOTE

-Before using the Syncfusion® Blazor scaffolding, verify that the Syncfusion® Blazor Template Studio extension is installed in Visual Studio (Extensions -> Manage Extensions -> Installed).
-If it is not installed, follow the steps in the download and installation topic.
+Verify that the Syncfusion® Blazor Template Studio extension is installed in Visual Studio (Extensions → Manage Extensions → Installed).
+See the download and installation topic if it is not installed.

 Scaffolded add-in from server project